Force over Distance: Chapter 39

 It changed everything.

-“Rush,” he said slowly, pulling his thoughts away from the scientist as much as he could without impacting either of them.
+“Rush,” he said slowly, pulling his thoughts away from the scientist as much as he could without impacting the man.

 Something in his voice or his mind put Rush on edge.

-“If you think,” Rush hissed at him, “that what happened earlier was somehow more significant than merging consciousnesses, or sharing thoughts, or having you rip my mind out of the ship, or fucking surrendering almost all of my cognitive capacity so that y’can have a showdown with the goddamned AI whenever you feel like it, then you are mistaken.”
+“If you think,” Rush hissed, “that what happened earlier was somehow more significant than merging consciousnesses, or sharing thoughts, or surrendering all of my cognitive capacity so that y’can have a fucking showdown with the fucking AI in my physical body, then you are mistaken.”

 Young said nothing.

-“You think you fucking feel something for me?
-I should very much expect that you do, as we’ve been sharing thoughts not to mention your literal bed for the past six weeks or so.
+“Y’think y’fuckin’ feel something for me?
+I should very much expect y’do, as we’ve been sharing thoughts not to mention your bed for the past six weeks.
 But this is an artificial system.
 It’s not sustainable.
-So I suggest you try to ignore whatever it is that you think you’re feeling so y’can do your bloody job.”
+So I suggest you try an’ ignore whatever it is y’think you’re feeling so y’can do your bloody job.”

 “God, you’re a lot of work,” Young said through clenched teeth.